~/tools / dns-explainer

 l=https://example.com/logo.svg

 Logo URL.
-Points to your SVG brand logo.
-This is what mail clients display next to your messages in supported inboxes (Gmail, Yahoo, etc.).
-Must be HTTPS, must be valid SVG, and should be square aspect ratio.
-Without this, BIMI provides no visible benefit to end users.
+Points to your SVG brand mark.
+This is what mail clients will fetch and display next to your messages if authentication passes.
+Must be HTTPS, must be valid SVG, must be reachable without auth.
+Clients typically cache it, so don't expect instant updates if you replace the file.

 a=https://example.com/vmc.pem